lab1092/blender-manual_ja/manual/render/camera/perspective.rst

   If the lines are curved, use a longer lens.
 With your 3D View set to Camera view, use the passpartout or pixels on your monitor to determine vertical.
 - Move the camera toward/away from the object until it appears near a corner of the render and is the right size.
-- Adjust the :guilabel:`Shift:` X and Y settings until your object is positioned properly.
+- Adjust the *Shift:* X and Y settings until your object is positioned properly.

 One Point Rendering